TeamPandory/pandorytool/README.md

 ## THANKS from team-Pandory:
 - Thomas Bouvrette: Providing the original pbobble3 archive demonstrating how to add roms to the Pandora unit
-- Querol: Providing some informative Pandora Games 3D pdf's to the community.
+- Querol: Providing some informative Pandora Games 3D pdfs to the community.
 - FilePirate: Providing information re: game configs- and the headaches.
 - akira84: Confirmation on working / PANDORA 9H
 - CrashCat: Confirmation on working / GoldenSky G6